dh1tw/dh1tw.de/content/post/2020-01-01-icom-ic7300-ic9700-tx-delay-verified.md

 ## Conclusion

 On both radios, the variable TX delay works as expected.
 When the TX delay is set to 0ms/*OFF*, the radio still has an internal delay of a few milliseconds before power is applied to the antenna jack.
-This is totally fine and make sense.
+This is fine and makes sense.
 It protects the internal RX/TX relay(s).
-One both radios no major deviation was observed from the nominal and measured values.
+On both radios, no major deviation was observed from the nominal and measured values.

 ICOM has implemented the variable TX delay properly.
 It has been thoughtful to allow individual TX delays for different bands.
-However I don't understand why there is just a single physical `PTT OUT` signal.
+However, I don't understand why there is just a single physical `PTT OUT` signal.
 On HF this may still make sense since most modern amplifiers support HF + 6m.
 But on the IC9700 **I would have expected one `PTT_OUT` signal per band**.
 I'm not aware of any setup where it would make sense to key the 144MHz AND 433MHz AND 1296MHz amplifier at the same time.
 It just doesn't make sense.
 There is plenty of space available on the backside of the radio. **@ICOM, please fix this with the IC9700 MK2.**